If you’re wondering how to deal with no emotional care and support from your husband, you’re in the right place.

 Be the change you want to see in your marriage!

 Pay him extra attention.
 Encourage him to open up.
 Listen to him.
 Show empathy for his problems.
 Express your love for him.
 Show physical affection.
-Perhaps organise a surprise for him or some time alone together.
+Perhaps organize a surprise for him or some time alone together.

 You may have to swallow some pride to do this when you’re not receiving an adequate amount of love in return.
 But it’s for the good of your marriage – and it can often inspire your partner to reciprocate your affection.